Link to our HOME page

 This park covers 260 kilometres along the coast adjacent to Cape Range National park.
 It encompasses one of the most significant marine sanctuaries on the west coast and the only extensive coral reef system located close to shore.
 The reef lies between 100 metres and 4 kilometres off shore and is easily accessible.

-Coral reefs usually form of the east coast of a land mass and the reef at Ningaloo is one of only two large reef systems in the world that have formed on the western side of a land mass.
+Coral reefs usually form off the east coast of a land mass and the reef at Ningaloo is one of only two large reef systems in the world that have formed on the western side of a land mass.
 The difference is the warm Leeuwin current that runs along the west coast which leads to coral growth as far south as Busselton.

 The reef contains over 250 different coral species with the most common being Plate Coral, Brain Coral, Staghorn Coral and Cabbage Coral.
 The mass spawning of the coral takes place 8-9 days after the full moon in either March or April each year.
 This event can turn the surface of the sea a reddish colour.

 There are at least 500 species of fish inhabiting or visiting the reefs and turtles, manta rays, dolphins, whale sharks and even humpback whales all frequent the waters.
 Turtles nest on the beaches from October to April and can generally be seen coming ashore at night.
+There are also 600 species of shellfish and other molluscs inhabiting the area.

 Best time to visit: